 - All beach-hire equipment including paddle skis

-This costs $125 per person (discounts for families) and includes everything you need to experience the best activities and things to do on Fitzroy Island on a day trip from Cairns.
-Keep in mind that snorkel rental gear from the resort costs $20 alone so you’ll save big time by booking the full package in advance.
+This trip costs $125 per person (discounts for families) and includes everything you need to experience the best activities and things to do on Fitzroy Island on a day trip from Cairns.
+Keep in mind that snorkel rental gear from the resort costs $20 alone so you’ll save big by booking the full package in advance.